BirdsCanada/NatureCounts_IntroTutorial/docs/01-Introduction.md

 ## Acknowledgements {#intro1.3}

-The text in this document were adapted from the [NatureCount webpage](https://www.birdscanada.org/birdmon/default/main.jsp) and the [NatureCounts GitHub](https://github.com/BirdStudiesCanada/naturecounts) repository.
+The text in this document were adapted from the [NatureCounts webpage](https://www.birdscanada.org/naturecounts/default/main.jsp) and the [NatureCounts GitHub](https://birdscanada.github.io/naturecounts/) repository.
 The structure of this book follows that of the [Motus R Book](https://beta.motus.org/MotusRBook/index.html).
-Online [tutorials](https://birdstudiescanada.github.io/naturecounts/articles/index.html) are available for the naturecounts R-package, which are referenced throughout this document.
+Online [tutorials](https://birdscanada.github.io/naturecounts/articles/index.html) are available for the naturecounts R-package, which are referenced throughout this document.
 You are encouraged to review these tutorials for additional examples and more advanced options.

 Many people have contributed to the NatureCounts web interface and the R package, including, Denis Lepage, Steffi LaZerte, Paul Morrill and Catherine Jardine.
 The development of the NatureCounts web interface, R package, and accompanying online book were made possible by funding provided by Environment and Climate Change Canada and the generosity of donors to [Birds Canada](https://www.birdscanada.org/give/).
 Thank you!